heroku/cowboyku/guide/getting_started.md

     ok.
 ```

 That's not enough however.
-Since we are building a Cowboy based
+Since we are building a Cowboyku based
-application, we also need to initialize Cowboy when we start our
+application, we also need to initialize Cowboyku when we start our
 application.

-Cowboy does nothing by default.
+Cowboyku does nothing by default.

-Cowboy uses Ranch for handling the connections and provides convenience
+Cowboyku uses Ranch for handling the connections and provides convenience
 functions to start Ranch listeners.

-The `cowboy:start_http/4` function starts a listener for HTTP connections
+The `cowboyku:start_http/4` function starts a listener for HTTP connections
 using the TCP transport.
-The `cowboy:start_https/4` function starts a
+The `cowboyku:start_https/4` function starts a
 listener for HTTPS connections using the SSL transport.

 Listeners are a group of processes that are used to accept and manage
 connections.
 The processes used specifically for accepting connections
 are called acceptors.
 The number of acceptor processes is unrelated to
-the maximum number of connections Cowboy can handle.
+the maximum number of connections Cowboyku can handle.
 Please refer to
 the [Ranch guide](http://ninenines.eu/docs/en/ranch/HEAD/guide/toc)
 for in-depth information.